Estimated reading time: 5 minutes

 This would not be possible without a think-tank that helps identify those technology needs.

-The information technology council is responsible for ensuring the church has the necessary technology to run its operations.
+The information technology council ensures the church has the necessary technology to run its operations.

 This may include recommending purchases such as audiovisual equipment for church services, computer software to operate children’s ministry, or assessing whether employees have the right computer equipment and software to perform their job duties.

-This council also researches new technologies and ensures the church is using all available technologies that facilitate streamlined work processes.
+This council also researches new technologies and ensures the church uses all available technologies to facilitate streamlined work processes.

-For example, investing in electronic scanning systems for children’s ministry and adult classes can eliminate the need to manually input attendance information into the church database.
+For example, investing in electronic scanning systems for children’s ministry and adult classes can eliminate the need to input attendance information into the church database manually.

 5. Safety